rerun/rerun/README.md

 On a linux system this will be visible in /var/log/messages:

     Sep 12 09:59:28 Targa.local alexh (rerun)[92715]: here is a message also visible in syslog

+Typically, the rerun_log function is called from the context of a command script.
+The module and command name will be read from the executing context and included as part of the standard message.
+Imagine a command `hello:say --msg HI` that does

+    rerun_log "message: $MSG"

+The user would see the following message:

+    2013-09-12T121553-PDT] info (hello:say): message: HI

 # ENVIRONMENT